Skip to contents

 Details

-Following co-expression network analysis with hdWGCNA, ModulePerturbation allows us to perform in-silico gene expression perturbation analysis.
-This analysis consists of several key steps.
+Following co-expression network analysis with hdWGCNA, ModulePerturbation performs in-silico gene expression perturbation analysis in three steps.